 Rheumatic Heart Disease in Children

-What is rheumatic heart disease?
+What is rheumatic heart disease in children?

 Rheumatic heart disease is a condition that causes permanent damage to the heart valves.